You’ve got a million things to do already. You’re constantly following projects through and are now tasked with finding your next job.

 Should you send a generalised CV to a programme manager?

 No. Why?
-A busy recruiter will likely skim it with a yawn if you send a generalised CV that could apply to any old programme manager job.
-To make your programme manager CV stand out, customise and tweak the skills, experience bullet points, and objective/summary sections.
+A busy recruiter will likely skim it with a yawn if you send a generic CV that could apply to any old programme manager job.
+To make your programme manager CV stand out, tailor and adjust the skills, experience bullet points, and objective/summary sections.

 Proofread, proofread, proofread